 Box 31.
 Typology of processes in VET institutions

 Core processes comprise a VET provider organisation’s main activities, from recruitment and enrolment of students to organisation of teaching and learning, and from assessment of performance and support for graduates to management of partnerships with external training sites.
+Support processes are carried out to support the core processes and include, for example, recruitment of appropriate teachers and trainers, their further training, IT facilities and media support for teaching and learning.
+Management processes are those that govern a VET provider organisation, and in relation to quality management they include strategic planning, resource allocation, setting objectives and targets, and distribution of roles and responsibilities. |

 It is important for quality of a VET organisation to review periodically its process map and introduce changes in both existing and new processes.